 We started these lettuce seeds in early October and they have been under the lights since.
 You can see they have sized up very well and are ready to be transplanted.
 I think these big beautiful starts will give us our best chance at successfully growing lettuce indoors.
 My one worry is that these starts are used to 14 hours of light per day.
 Once they are in the window they will only be receiving 10 hours or less of sunlight during the winter.
 We will see how they react to this change.
 Lettuce is a plant that can grow with less light, so I’m hoping this bright window will be enough!

 Transplant your seedlings into the pots

-We bought eight 4 inch clay pots with saucers.
-In a hope of save some potting soil we filled the bottom of the pots with some gravel.
+We bought eight 4-inch clay pots with saucers.
+In the hope of saving some potting soil, we filled the bottom of the pots with some gravel.
 Again we are experimenting a bit here.
-4 inch pots are really not all that big so filling a third of them with gravel may turn out to be a mistake as it might limit root growth.
+4-inch pots are really not all that big so filling a third of them with gravel may turn out to be a mistake as it might limit root growth.
 But we’ll see.
 I can always take the gravel out for the next round.

 I then covered the gravel with soil and transplanted the seedlings into the pot and filled up the remaining space.
 Then we watered them well.

 We had about 16 total starts, I picked the 8 strongest and we used the rest in a salad.

 I also choose the starts based on color.
 Again this is in a very public part of our house so we wanted it to look good.
 You will see, it really does look pretty cool!

 Max out the sun as much as possible.
 These windows face our backyard so we don’t need to worry too much about privacy.
 We will keep the blinds on this window up and out of the way for this whole experiment.